- We advise you to exercise normal safety precautions in Zambia.

 Police and immigration officials can request to see your passport and immigration stamp/visa at any time.
 Failure to produce these documents may result in detention.
 We recommend you carry your passport and visa or immigration permit at all times or obtain certified copies from the immigration office where the permit was issued.

 Penalties for drug offences can be severe and include lengthy prison sentences and heavy fines.

-Homosexual acts are illegal in Zambia and penalties include imprisonment up to 14 years.
+Homosexual acts are illegal in Zambia and penalties include up to 14 years imprisonment.
 See our LGBTI travellers page.

-Possession of pornographic material is illegal in Zambia and penalties include a jail sentence and/or deportation.
+Possession of pornographic material is illegal in Zambia. penalties include a jail sentence and/or deportation.

 It is illegal to photograph around military zones, military assets and/or military personnel.

 Some Australian criminal laws, such as those relating to money laundering, bribery of foreign public officials, terrorism, forced marriage, female genital mutilation, child pornography, and child sex tourism, apply to Australians overseas.
 Australians who commit these offences while overseas may be prosecuted in Australia.

 Australian authorities are committed to combating sexual exploitation of children by Australians overseas.
 Australians may be prosecuted at home under Australian child sex tourism and child pornography laws.
 These laws provide severe penalties of up to 25 years imprisonment for Australians who engage in child sexual exploitation while outside of Australia.

 Zambia does not recognise dual nationality.
 Australian citizens holding Zambian citizenship will be regarded solely as Zambian citizens by the Zambian authorities.
 This may limit the ability of Australian officials to provide consular services to Australians who have retained their Zambian citizenship, particularly if they are detained or arrested.